 Because occupations involving physical labor dominate the local economy, Blackville is generally considered to be a blue-collar town.
-43.36% of the Blackville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Blackville is a town of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Blackville who work in teaching (10.39%), healthcare suport services (9.31%), and law enforcement and fire fighting (7.28%).
+43.84% of the Blackville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Blackville is a town of production and manufacturing workers, professionals, and service providers.
+There are especially a lot of people living in Blackville who work in office and administrative support (12.32%), the sciences (11.82%), and healthcare suport services (9.85%).

 And if you like science, one thing you'll find is that Blackville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Being a small town, Blackville does not have a public transit system used by locals to get to and from work.
+Blackville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Blackville in 2022 was $24,872, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $99,488 for a family of four.
+The per capita income in Blackville in 2022 was $30,003, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,012 for a family of four.
 However, Blackville contains both very wealthy and poor people as well.

 Blackville is a somewhat ethnically-diverse town.
 The people who call Blackville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Blackville include African, German, Italian, English, and Bahamian.
+Important ancestries of people in Blackville include African, German, Bahamian, Other Arab, and Scottish.

 The most common language spoken in Blackville is English.
 Other important languages spoken here include Spanish and Italian.